mdn/content/files/en-us/web/api/customstateset/index.md

 The **`CustomStateSet`** interface of the [Document Object Model](/en-US/docs/Web/API/Document_Object_Model) stores a list of states for an [autonomous custom element](/en-US/docs/Web/API/Web_components/Using_custom_elements#types_of_custom_element), and allows states to be added and removed from the set.

-The interface can be used to expose the internal states of a custom element, which cannot be directly set using properties, allowing them to be used in CSS selectors by code that uses the element.
+The interface can be used to expose the internal states of a custom element, allowing them to be used in CSS selectors by code that uses the element.

 ## Instance properties